 Literally, the one who possesses fortune, prosperity and happiness; it is a synonym used for IkOankar (the Divine) in the Guru Granth Sahib.
-The more...
+The meaning of such terms (often more...

 Chaupai Chand